 If a person is convicted or cautioned in relation to a specific sexual offence, or has committed a sexual offence but has been found not guilty due to insanity or disability, they will become a subject of the Sex Offenders Register.

-This notification should be made within three days of the caution, conviction or finding, or within three days of their release from custody or any other form of detention.
+The initial registration as a sex offender must be made in person at a prescribed police station within three days of the caution, conviction or finding, or within three days of their release from custody or any other form of detention.

 Registered sex offenders must notify the police:

 - of any change to the name and address already registered, within three days of the change

 - of any address where they reside or stay for seven days or longer